nikoaha/portfolio/Matomo URL manipulation with JS regex/README.md

 So what we do here:
 Original URL: https://matomo.xxxxx.fi/4
-Edited URL: https://matomo.xxxxx.fi/    <- we left the ID number out
+Edited URL: https://matomo.xxxxx.fi/    <- we left the ID number '4' out

+This way we can unify all the same page hits to same folders.
+-> The better collective data, the better data analyzing.

 ## How it's done

-We customize the code that is included with every web page that Matomo tracks.
+We customize the code that is included with every web page that Matomo tracks. (case-sensitive)

 For example: